CookieBadger/assetplacer-docs/faq.rst

 * I found an issue with the plugin.
 Where should I report it?

+* You should implement this and that!
+Also, I had an idea for another tool!

 You can purchase the AssetPlacer plugin here (link).
 To install the AssetPlacer, do this...